allispaul/brains/README.md

 1. Install [conda](https://conda.io/projects/conda/en/latest/user-guide/install/index.html).
 2. `conda create --name brains --file environment.yml`.
 This will create a new virtual environment named `brains` (you can choose a different name if you prefer) and install the packages listed in the file `environment.yml`.
 3. `conda activate brains`.
 To leave the virtual environment, use `conda deactivate`.
+4. Assuming you're running Jupyter Notebook or Jupyter Lab, run `python -m ipykernel install --user --name=brains` with the environment active.
+This will add the environment to your list of kernels in Jupyter.

 You can add more packages to the spec if you want: install them with conda or pip, then run `conda env export --from-history > environment.yml` to regenerate the spec.
 You should delete the line starting with `prefix:` (which will be specific to your computer) before pushing.